Best Credit Cards in November 2024Articles

 You may be able to transfer your balance over to a card you already own.
 (Keep in mind, you can’t transfer balances between cards from the same issuer.)

 If you go with this option, you’ll have to deal with two balance transfer offers.
 As long as the APRs on both are substantially lower than what you’re currently paying, you’ll save money.
-When dealing with two balance transfers, your goal should be to pay off both totals before the 0% or lower rates expire.
+When dealing with two balance transfers, your goal should be to pay off both totals before the promotional interest rates expire.

-Another benefit of working with an existing issuer is that it may be able to help you without having to do a hard pull on your credit report — just be sure to clarify that when you call.
+Another benefit of working with an existing issuer is that you may be able to avoid a hard pull on your credit report — just be sure to clarify this with your issuer before you transfer your balance.
 Plus, according to McClary, you could even get improvements on your existing card like a higher credit limit or a temporary reduction on your regular purchase APR.

 ProsCons

-You don't have to get a second balance transfer credit card
+You may not have to get a second balance transfer credit card

 You may end up with two balances to pay off